.NET (1326)

 }

-• Save the ODP file to PDF using Presentation.SaveToFile(String, FileFormat) method.
+- Save the PowerPoint slide to Markdown format using ISlide.SaveToFile(string, FileFormat) method.

 using Spire.Presentation;